YasolQIPSolver/yasol.github.io/docs/Instances.md

 Here, we present some further examples from these two sub-disciplines, collected from qbflib.org and miplib and converted to QLP-format.

-Instance collection IP based
+* <a href="../downloads/instances/other/convertedIP.tar.gz" download>Instance collection IP based</a>

-Instance collection MIP based
+* <a href="../downloads/instances/other/convertedMIP.tar.gz" download>Instance collection MIP based</a>

-Instance collection QBF based
+* <a href="../downloads/instances/other/collection.tar.gz" download>Instance collection QBF based</a>

 Please note that not all instances have been converted 1:1 due to some border cases in the conversion.